 Shopping may at times be fun but most other times it’s a chore.
 And looking and waiting for the best deals and offers can be frustrating if not stressful.
 Even after scores of googling, reading dozens of articles and browsing online marketplaces for hours on end, we’re more often than not stuck where we began–that is, without a clue, undecided.

-Fortunately, there’s a much more effective way to go about finding deals and products information than the common way of going about it.
+Fortunately, there’s a much more effective way to go about finding deals and products information than the usual way of going about it.
 The trick is to just get the information directly from the source–eBay, Amazon, and the like–and find the deals.

 And the way to do it is to directly import eBay data to Google Sheets using a Google Sheets extension–Amigo Data.
 This extension can be used to scrape data from eBay and import the data to Google Sheets.